How to Teach Large Multimodal Models New Skills: Results

 \subsection{Mitigating forgetting}

-Figure~\ref{fig:method_comparison} compares three {selective tuning} recipes, i.e. MLP, SA Proj.\ and MLP (Gate\&Up), with common forgetting mitigation methods: Learning without Forgetting (LwF)~\citep{li2017learning}, LoRA, Mixture-of-Experts (MoE), and weight-space ensembling (WiSE-FT)~\citep{WiSE-FT}.
-Refer to the Appendix Sec.~\ref{sec:forgetting_mitigation_approach} for details of these methods.
+\paragraph{Comparisons to Continual Learning Baselines.} Recent continual learning methods for multimodal models often rely on highly specialized architectures or are restricted to discriminative VQA settings~\cite{lin2025vlm,nikandrou2024enhancing,zhang2023vqacl}.
+Because our goal is to evaluate open-ended generative capabilities across diverse skills without storing rehearsal data, we benchmark against the fundamental, widely applicable pillars of continual learning: Regularization (LwF)~\cite{li2017learning}, Parameter-Efficient Tuning (LoRA)~\cite{huLoRALowRankAdaptation2022}, Model Expansion (MoE), and Weight Averaging (WiSE-FT)~\cite{WiSE-FT}.
+See Appendix Sec.~\ref{sec:forgetting_mitigation_approach} for method details.

+\Cref{fig:method_comparison} compares our selective tuning recipes to these baselines.
 Two patterns emerge.
 First, SA Proj.\ and MLP (Gate\&Up) provide the best learning–stability trade-off: SA Proj.\ keeps held-out performance essentially flat while achieving meaningful target gains, and MLP (Gate\&Up) delivers stronger target improvements with only a small held-out change, being substantially more stable than MLP.
 Second, among the compared methods, WiSE-FT can preserve held-out accuracy better than LwF but requires careful selection of task-dependent blending coefficients; LwF reliably curbs forgetting yet may impact target task gains; MoE and LoRA do not match the learning–stability balance of SA Proj.\ or MLP (Gate\&Up), with LoRA often lagging behind on target performance.
-Overall, selectively tuning SA Proj.\ or the MLP Gate\&Up pair matches or exceeds these mitigation methods while remaining simple (no extra modules, no replay, no per-stage weight blending).
+Also note that selective tuning is highly training-efficient.
+When evaluated on 4$\times$H100 GPUs, our SA Proj. method achieves a throughput of 1.46 samples/sec, outperforming LoRA (1.27 samples/sec) and MoE (0.44 samples/sec), as it avoids the forward/backward pass overhead associated with adapter modules and routing logic (detailed in Appendix F.5).
+Overall, selectively tuning SA Proj.\ or the MLP Gate\&Up pair matches or exceeds these mitigation methods while remaining simple (no extra modules, no replay, no per-stage weight blending)